-In October of this year news outlets around the world broke a story related to allegations of corruption and unethical leadership by the former head prosecutor of the International Criminal Court, Luis Moreno Ocampo.
-The allegations of meddling in cases after having stepped down, leaking confidential information, and operating secret off-shore bank accounts was shocking to many who follow the developments at the Court.
-However, corruption and unethical actions are not confined to one or two ‘bad apples’.
-Such actions are all too prevalent within global institutions holding themselves out as good governance institutions or defenders of human rights.
-In light of recent scandals, attention for professional ethics and good governance has never been more important.
+In October of this year news outlets around the world broke a story related to allegations of corruption and unethical leadership by the former head prosecutor of the International Criminal Court (ICC), Luis Moreno Ocampo, who strenuously denies the allegations.
+While the allegations were shocking to many who follow the developments at the Court, the situation presents an important opportunity to look to the broader question of professional ethics in global institutions such as the ICC.
+In light of recent developments, attention for professional ethics and good governance has never been more important.

-UGlobe’s Global Studies team invites you to join the panel discussion which will address how ethical violations can happen within large organizations and power structures, what ethical standards within international criminal justice should look like, and how the actions of the former Prosecutor of the International Criminal Court came to light.
+UGlobe’s Global Studies team invites you to join the panel discussion which will address how ethical violations can happen within large organizations and power structures, what ethical standards within international criminal justice should look like, and how the alleged actions of the former Prosecutor of the ICC came to light.
 The Panel Discussion starts at 16:00 until 17:30 and will be followed by drinks.

 Panelists will include: